 Sofar Sounds is a musicians dream gig concept.
 Artists perform in intimate acoustic settings and the audience is there to absorb and listen to each performers original music.
 They take place in over 400 cities around the world.
-I played Sofar Goa, Bangalore and Melbourne and hope to continue performing at them as I explore more of this beautiful planet.
+I played Sofar Goa, Bangalore, Chicago, Brisbane & Melbourne and hope to continue performing at them as I explore more of this beautiful planet.

 New Orleans - Oct 2017

 After years of dreaming about going to to New Orleans, when it finally made it there, it was nothing short of the magic I had imagined.
 I jammed with some incredible musicians and got inspired by the endless live music.

 Also, had a lovely time playing music for a close friend's wedding.